William Hawley Clark: Ordained ministry

 After one more year at Trinity, Concord, he joined the staff of the World Council of Churches in Geneva, Switzerland in 1962.
 He was Secretary of the Department of Cooperation Between Men and Women in Church, Family, and Society.
 His travels in this position took him throughout Europe as well as trips to India, Pakistan and Africa.
 In 1965 he was called to be rector of St Andrew's Church in Wellesley, Massachusetts.
 During his time there he again served on the standing committee of the diocese.
-He also fostered communication and cooperation between all the churches of the town.
+He also fostered communication and cooperation among all the churches of the town.
 In 1973 he accepted a position as Executive Director of the Worcester County Ecumenical Council in Worcester, Massachusetts.

 Bishop

 On January 24, 1975, he was elected diocesan bishop by a convention held at St David's Church in Wilmington, Delaware.
 His consecration was held in the Roman Catholic Church of Christ the King in Wilmington on May 16, 1975.
 E William Muehl, his roommate at the University of Michigan was the preacher.
 Presiding Bishop John Allin was principal consecrator and co-consecrators were the William Davidson of Western Kansas, and John Burgess of Massachusetts.
 On May 18, 1975, he was installed as the 8th Bishop of Delaware at the Cathedral of St John in Wilmington.
 As bishop, he attended the Lambeth Conference of 1978 in London and Canterbury, England.

 He continued his work in the areas of ecumenical relations, affirming women to become priests and bishops, and ensuring that the diocese cared for the needs of the people of Delaware and the wider world.
 He retired as diocesan bishop on December 31, 1985.
 He and his wife moved to Falmouth, Massachusetts and he was active an Assisting Bishop in the Diocese of Massachusetts until 1991.
 In 1991 the couple moved to Kennett Square, Pennsylvania.